malinadesai/spectral_binaries/Malina.md

 ![paperbinaryformation](https://user-images.githubusercontent.com/108042357/213018200-9f169474-30ed-49e1-919b-be0e78420587.png)

 ## Random Forest Method and Parameters

+Four spectral type groupings: Burgasser, Bardalez, Both, All

+Five sub-SNR groupings: 0-50, 50-100, 100-150, 150-200

+Additional RF done: Trained on SNR from 0-50, and tested on SNR >10 to see how very poor SNR affects RF metrics

 Features: Only flux was used, input flux was shuffled (rows were randomly shuffled before inputted)